 During the evening, a celebrant called for pledges to pay for the new church’s entire cost.
 6 Nearly $19,000 was raised in less than an hour.
 Two manual pipe organs that had been secured from a Reading church were soon installed in the sanctuary.
 4

-St. Paul’s was extensively renovated and the church school reconstructed in 1932.
+St. Paul’s was extensively renovated, and the church school reconstructed in 1932.
 4

-In May 1939, the Methodist Episcopal Church, Methodist Episcopal Church South and the Methodist Protestant Church merged to form the Methodist Church.
+In May 1939, the Methodist Episcopal Church, Methodist Episcopal Church South, and the Methodist Protestant Church merged to form the Methodist Church.
 5 The Church of the United Brethren in Christ (New constitution) and the Evangelical Church united to form the Evangelical United Brethren Church in 1946.
 It was followed by the merger of the Methodist Church and the Evangelical United Brethren Church to form the United Methodist Church in 1968.

 Further renovations were performed at St. Paul’s in 1950.
 4 In 1956, a new three-manual organ, designed and built for St. Paul’s by Paul Fritzsche of Allentown, was installed.
 The sanctuary was redecorated in 1972 and again in the late 1990’s.
 6

 Luzerne County initially gained prominence in the 19th and 20th centuries as an active anthracite coal mining region, drawing immigrants from Europe to work in its burgeoning mines.
 At its peak in 1930, the county boasted 445,000 people.
-But by the 1960’s, many coal mines were closing and several factories were in the process of downsizing or moving to cheaper labor markets.
+But by the 1960’s, many coal mines were closing, and several factories were in the process of downsizing or moving to cheaper labour markets.
 The population by the turn of the 21st century saw the county dip to 319,000 people.

 St. Paul’s was listed to Preservation Pennsylvania’s “Pennsylvania at Risk 2015” endangered property list on February 2, 2016.
 1 The church was among eight historic sites listed.
-The organization began an outreach effort with local historic groups and governments to help preserve and rehabilitate the building.
+The organisation began an outreach effort with local historic groups and governments to help preserve and rehabilitate the building.